w3f/Grants-Program/applications/msai.md

 - Development of backend

-- 1- Basic Blockchain parachain detailed design
+- 1- Basic Blockchain parachain build using current available Pallets
-  - Milestone one basic API layer design integration with elements of configuring Substrate for new parachain with smart contract facility and verification of structured data (10000 USD )
+  - Milestone one basic API layer design integration with elements of configuring Substrate for new parachain with smart contract facility
+  - Integration of Indentity validation mechanism : Use pallet-identity or other method of assigning identity signers that provide added value to NFT generated from users health data (As fake data has no value)
+  2- Configuration of Subtrate based parachain with a binary data storage layer
+  - Development of backend mock api service
   - Development of reusable mechanism for storing data on chain through API service that connects to the Polkadot node
   - In this first instance data storage will be assumed to be trusted as long as parachain node operator is trusted (Without additinal complexity)
-  2- Configuration of Subtrate based parachain with a binary data storage layer (40K USD 1 man year)
-  - development of backend mock api service
   - Connection of app directly to node infrastructure provider to provide non-custodial functionality
   - Development of data access service possibly using a sidecar approach to extending the substrate node API.
   - NFT smart contract default template-- We will incorporate based on